About a cystometrogram

 Alternatives to cystometrogram

-If you do not want to have this procedure, we would have to rely on your own description of your symptoms.
+If you do not want to have this procedure, we will have to rely on your own description of your symptoms.

 Before the procedure